 Common-law partner of a Mexican national, or foreign resident

 Mexican immigration law recognizes a common-law partnership, “Concubinos,” with a Mexican national, including same sex common-law partnerships.
-You need to inquire at a local immigration office about the criteria they ask for to prove your common-law partnership in lieu of a marriage certificate.
+You must inquire at a local immigration office about the criteria they ask for to prove your common-law partnership in lieu of a marriage certificate.
 As with married couples, you can exchange your visitor permit in Mexico for a residency card using this route.
 Learn more about residency through common-law partnership in Mexico.

-Specific family roots
+Defined family roots

 Your baby born in Mexico